Our 2017 rankings of the top fashion design programs on the East Coast.

 In addition to access to the Textile Collection and CIFFI, FSAD students have the opportunity to compete for the Cornell Design Award and display their collections at the Cornell Fashion Collective Runway Show.

-Marist College was founded in 1929.
-The school is home to 6,474 students enrolled in more than 140 degree programs and minors across seven schools.
-The School of Communication and the Arts at Marist offers several programs for aspiring fashion designers.
-Offerings include a BFA in Fashion Design and a BS in Fashion Merchandising with a Product Development Concentration.
+The School of Communication and the Arts at Marist University has several programs for aspiring fashion designers.
+Options include a BFA in Fashion Design and a BS in Fashion Merchandising with a Product Development Concentration.
 Fashion Design majors may also earn their degree in Florence, Italy or choose a Minor in Merchandising or Product Development

 Fashion design students may participate in the School’s internship program, which offers the opportunity to work at companies such as Armani A/X, Betsey Johnson, Calvin Klein, Chanel, DKNY, Escada, MTV, Nordstrom, Polo and many others.
 Students may also participate in Marist in Manhattan (NYC Internship Experience), Fashion Inc. (club), Marist Fashion Magazine, and the Silver Needle Runway Show.

 The School of Communication and the Arts encourages all students to complete two internships, which will give them a strong advantage when it comes to job opportunities.
 Fashion Program alumni have been hired by companies such as Ann Taylor, BCBG, Chanel, Donna Karan, GAP, Kate Spade, Michael Kors, MTV, Perry Ellis, Saks Fifth Avenue, Tahari, Tory Burch, and many more.